Metropolitan Subdivision

-The Metropolitan Subdivision is a railroad line owned and operated by CSX Transportation in the District of Columbia and the U.S. state of Maryland.
-The 79-mile line runs from Washington, D.C., northwest to Weverton, Maryland, along the former Metropolitan Branch of the Baltimore and Ohio Railroad.
+The Metropolitan Subdivision is a railroad line owned and operated by CSX Transportation in Washington, D.C. and Maryland.
+The 53-mile line runs from Washington, D.C., northwest to Weverton, Maryland, along the former Metropolitan Branch of the Baltimore and Ohio Railroad, opened in 1873.

-At its southeast end, north of Union Station, the Metropolitan Subdivision meets the Capital Subdivision (formerly called the B&O Washington Branch) and Amtrak's Northeast Corridor.
+At its southeast end, north of Washington Union Station, the Metropolitan Subdivision meets the Capital Subdivision (formerly the B&O's Washington Branch) and Amtrak's Northeast Corridor.
 It meets the Old Main Line Subdivision at Point of Rocks, Maryland.
-At its northwest end in Weverton, the line joins the Cumberland Subdivision.
+At its northwest end, at Weverton, the line joins the Cumberland Subdivision.

 MARC Train's Brunswick Line uses the entire subdivision, as does Amtrak's Capitol Limited.
-The Red Line of the Washington Metro shares right-of-way with the subdivision along two separate stretches in Maryland and D.C.: from the junction with the Capital Subdivision to north of Silver Spring, and from south of Twinbrook to the end of the Red Line at Shady Grove.
+The electrified tracks of the Red Line of the Washington Metro share the subdivision's right-of-way along two stretches: from the junction with the Capital Subdivision in D.C. to north of Silver Spring, Maryland, and from south of Twinbrook to the end of the Red Line at Shady Grove.

 History

-Interest in building a new rail line from Washington to points west was initially generated by businessmen in Washington and Montgomery County, Maryland.
-In 1853 they obtained a corporate charter from the Maryland General Assembly to form the Metropolitan Railroad.
+Interest in building a rail line from Washington to points west was initially spurred by businessmen in Washington and Montgomery County, Maryland.
+In 1853, they obtained a corporate charter from the Maryland General Assembly to form the Metropolitan Railroad.
 The proposed line would run from Washington to the vicinity of Frederick, Maryland, where it would connect with the B&O main line, and continue to Hagerstown, Maryland.
 The company conducted some initial land surveys, but had difficulty raising funds and went bankrupt in 1863.

 Two years later, the expired charter was taken over by the B&O, which had not previously been interested in building a new route out of Washington.
 Construction began in 1866 along a slightly different route, connecting with the main line at Point of Rocks, Maryland.

 The line opened on April 30, 1873, as the B&O's Metropolitan Branch.
 The new line became the B&O's main passenger route to Washington, with the Old Main Line, from Point of Rocks to Relay, reduced to secondary status.
 Some through freight trains were also rerouted to the new line.

 Increasing congestion led the B&O to start adding double track portions to the line in 1886.
 The Washington-to-Gaithersburg section was double-tracked by 1893.
-During the peak years of passenger operation, 1893 to the 1920s, the line saw 18 trains per day, with as many as 28 stops along the Met Branch.
+During the peak years of passenger operation—1893 to the 1920s—the line saw 18 trains per day, with as many as 28 stops along the Met Branch.

 Double-tracking was completed on the remainder of the branch in 1928.
 Several distinctive passenger stations, designed by architect Ephraim Francis Baldwin, were constructed along the line.
-Original stations still stand at Rockville (moved away from the tracks in 1981), Kensington, Gaithersburg, Dickerson, and Point of Rocks.
+Original stations still stand in the Maryland communities of Rockville (moved away from the tracks in 1981), Kensington, Gaithersburg, Dickerson, and Point of Rocks.

 In 1906, a rear collision at Terra Cotta station killed 53 people.

 On February 16, 1996, the collision of two trains in Silver Spring killed three crew members and eight passengers and injured a total of 26 people.